Lapland-UAS-Tequ/tequ-setup-triton-inference-server/README.md

-This resource is developed in Fish-IoT project
+This repository is developed in Fish-IoT project

 https://www.tequ.fi/en/project-bank/fish-iot/